 The government sets contribution limits, letting you invest up to a certain amount each year.
 The 2015 contribution limit for traditional and Roth IRAs is $5,500.
 If you’re 50 or older, you can contribute up to $6,500.
-Sites like Scottrade will also give you incentives for rolling over a 401(k) into an IRA.
+Online investing sites like Scottrade will also give you incentives for rolling over a 401(k) into an IRA.

 To get the most out of your IRA, you should contribute as much as possible every year.
 You make more money by opening an account sooner, since earnings get put back into the account where they can grow exponentially.